superewald/espo-dev-stack/Readme.md

 - **stop containers**: `./compose down`
 - **build containers**: `./compose build`

+## development

+The environment is configured to serve the recent changes of your source directories (`espocrm/` and `extensions/**`).

+It is recommended to open the top level directory inside VSCode/VSCodium for a nice IDE setup!

+### espocrm

+EspoCRM is located inside the `espocrm/` folder.
+Just follow the official [development guide]() for EspoCRM.

+### extensions

+Extensions for EspoCRM are located in `extensions/` and can be either an

+- extension zip package
+- source folder with structure of [official extension template](https://github.com/espocrm/espo-ext-template)
+- source folder with structure of [superewald's extension template](https://github.com/superewald/espo-ext-template)

+Just stick to the according documentation.

+The containers are configured to install the extensions and handle updates.

 ## application data

 EspoCRM and Mysql data is stored at `./data` with the following structure: